dimforge/ncollide/docs/geometric_representations.md

 -----------

 ### Cylinder
-The `Cylinder` structure describes a rectangle in two dimensions, or a cylinder in three dimensions.
+The `Cylinder` structure describes a rectangle in two dimensions or a cylinder in three dimensions.
 Its principal axis is the $\mathbf{y}$ axis.